intel-secl/skc-tools/SKC_Product_Guide.md

 SWK -- Symmetric Wrapping Key

-SHVS -- SGX Host Verification Service

 CRDs -- Custom Resource Definitions

 # Architecture Overview

 As indicated in section 1.4, SKC provides 3 features essentially:

--   Key Protection: this is the feature seen by tenants using a CSP to run workloads with key protection requirements.
+-   Key Protection: this is the feature used by tenants using a CSP to run workloads with key protection requirements.

 -   SGX Attestation Support: this is the feature that CSPs provide to tenants who need to run SGX workloads that require attestation.